jorgejimenezQ/MatchingGame/README.md

 - [Back End Stack](#back-end-stack)
 - [Data flow](#data-flow) -->
 <!-- - [deploying](#deploying) -->

-## The project

-The game is a simple match game.
-The user has to match the cards by clicking on them.
-The app allows two players to play against each other.
-A game session is created when a player joins the game.
-The game will start when the second player joins the game.

 <img src="./desktop.png" alt="An image of the game in desktop mode" width="500"/>
 <br/>